Division of Pharmacotherapy

 Research Areas of Excellence

-Faculty, residents, and students pursue clinical and translational research to help solve some of today’s greatest pharmacotherapeutic challenges.
+Faculty, students, and fellows pursue clinical and translational research to help solve some of today’s greatest pharmacotherapeutic challenges.
 Areas of research excellence include infectious diseases and cancer research.

 To educate and train the future leaders of pharmacy, engage in innovative research, and provide exemplary patient care.